-In the area around the Cameron Highlands there are some beautiful waterfalls to explore.
+In the area around the Cameron Highlands, there are some beautiful waterfalls to explore.
 Indeed, the most impressive waterfall is the Lata Iskandar.
-Its located on the road between Tapah and the Cameron Highlands.
+It’s located on the road between Tapah and the Cameron Highlands.
 This beautiful nature spot is right on the path and who has time, should definitely plan this natural jewel in a tour.

-More central in the highlands, but not quite as spectacular are the Thompson Falls, the Robinson Falls and the Parit Falls.
+More central in the highlands, but not quite as spectacular, are the Thompson Falls, the Robinson Falls and the Parit Falls.

-The Smokehouse is one of the most famous colonial houses at Cameron Highlands.
+The Smokehouse is one of the most famous colonial houses in Cameron Highlands.
 It is located next to the golf course and has been spoiling its guests since 1939 with tea and delicious scones.
-With its dreamlike ambience the Smokehouse is an absolute eye-catcher and is one of the insider tips for the area.
+With its dreamlike ambience, the Smokehouse is an absolute eye-catcher and is one of the insider tips for the area.
 A visit is really recommendable: It is a trip into the past, with a beautiful English garden and delicious food.

 Tip: For a memorable and luxury stay at Cameron Highlands, spend a few days at this English country house.
-Not only for golf lovers a great hotel recommendation!
+Not only for golf lovers, a great hotel recommendation!

 The small town is the main city of the Cameron Highlands and offers its visitors a wide range of accommodation, shops, ATM, scooter rentals and restaurants.
 Also, the best food can be found here.
 Especially delicious is the food in one of the many Indian restaurants.
 Also, some hiking trails start in Tanah Rata.
 Every Friday and Saturday there is a night market in town.
 Here you will find local products such as fresh strawberries, vegetables, fruits and tea blends.
 But also souvenirs and culinary enjoyments are attracting visitors to this night market.